dnsimple/dnsimple-node/README.md

 Take a look at [https://github.com/dnsimple/hello-domains-node](https://github.com/dnsimple/hello-domains-node) for an example app that authorizes via OAuth and displays your domain list.

-## Sandbox Usage
+## Sandbox Environment

+We highly recommend testing against our [sandbox environment](https://developer.dnsimple.com/sandbox/) before using our production environment.
+This will allow you to avoid real purchases, live charges on your credit card, and reduce the chance of your running up against rate limits.

-If you would like to test in the [DNSimple sandbox environment](https://developer.dnsimple.com/sandbox/) then pass the 'baseUrl' option when creating the client:
+The client supports both the production and sandbox environment.
+To switch to sandbox pass the sandbox API host using the `base_url` option when you construct the client:

 ```javascript
 var client = require('dnsimple')({